 A complete and up-to-date travel guide to visiting Kawasan Falls in Badian on the Island of Cebu, The Philippines.
-Includes everything you need to know about visiting Kawasan Falls including how to get here independently or on a canyoneering trip.
-Also, discover all of the hidden Kawasan Falls levels you probably would have missed!
+Includes everything you need to know about visiting Kawasan Falls from how to get here independently or on a canyoneering trip.

 About Kawasan Falls Cebu

-Kawasan Falls is a 12-meter tall waterfall plunging into a turquoise jungle waterfall in Badian, Cebu.
-It is said to be the most beautiful and consequently, the most popular waterfall on Cebu and perhaps even in all of The Philippines.
+Kawasan Falls is a 12-meter tall waterfall plunging into turquoise jungle waters in Badian, Cebu.
+It is said to be the most beautiful and consequently, the most popular Cebu waterfall and perhaps even in all of The Philippines.

 The color of the water here really has to be seen to be believed.
 There's a reason Kawasan Falls is nicknamed the "Gatorade Factory".
 Surrounding the deep swimming hole are steep, limestone canyon walls.
 There is dense jungle vegetation growing all around the waterfall.

-This main waterfall a is truly a photographer’s dream.
+This main waterfall truly is a photographer's dream.
 However, for those who like to adventure, there is so much more to do and explore than just the main waterfall.

 By far, the best and most adventurous way to explore Kawasan Falls on Cebu is to join in on a canyoneering trip.
 This was one of my favorite adventure activities in The Philippines.

 In fact, I enjoyed it so much that I even booked a second tour on my return visit to Cebu!